egad13/FRjs/.jsdoc/tutorials/06-geneselect.md

 If you're also creating its linked breed dropdown with a script, for best performance you should attach the breed dropdown to the document *before* any gene dropdowns linked to it; that way you trigger one repopulation event (gene dropdown attached) instead of two (gene dropdown attached, then breed dropdown attached).

 <p class="note">
-This element marks its automatically generated options with the attribute `data-auto="true"`.
+This element marks its automatically generated options with the attribute <code>data-auto="true"</code>.
 When it repopulates, it ONLY removes options that have that attribute.
 Options you added yourself will be preserved, but will moved to the top of the option list if they weren't there already.
 </p>

 ## Examples